weicc0202/ChuSI/README.md

 ChuSI
 ==================================================================================================

-> An chatbot to introduce yourself by understanding your resume.
+> A LINE chatbot to introduce yourself by understanding your resume.

 <p align="center">